-Victims of traumatic brain injury may feel like they have nowhere to turn.
-The lawyers at Williams DeLoatche can help.
-Thousands of individuals every year are victims of head trauma that result in traumatic brain injury, also called TBI.
+Thousands of individuals every year are victims of head trauma that result in a traumatic brain injury, also called TBI.
 This type of injury occurs when the brain is driven into the side of the skull by a sudden blow, by a shaking force, or whiplash.
-The impact can cause bruising and swelling of the brain, and, in some cases, the impact will be sufficient enough to tear blood vessels in the brain, causing intracranial bleeding.
-If you or someone you love has suffered a severe head trauma, contact Williams DeLoatche, P.C. immediately.
+The impact can cause bruising and swelling of the brain, and, in some cases, the effect will be sufficient enough to tear blood vessels in the brain, causing intracranial bleeding.
+If you or someone you love has suffered severe head trauma, contact Williams DeLoatche, P.C. immediately after seeking medical attention.

 Depression, agitation, irritability, apathy, confrontational attitude, explosive temper, fearfulness, impatience, personality changes in general, sleep (early morning awakening), and appetite disturbance.

 TBIs can cause serious, life-threatening events and can result in permanent, irreversible damage to the brain.
 With severe brain injuries, the impairments are evident and profound.
 They can result in paralysis, weakness, or abnormalities, including loss of sensation, coordination, or intellectual capacity.
 The more complex, often overlooked cases are those where neurological and mental changes are subtle.
 These may happen due to what appears to be a minor accident in which the brain is jarred.
 Symptoms called “soft signs” begin to appear afterward, sometimes after extended periods of time.
 In either case, a TBI can profoundly affect the quality of life, including the inability to work, inability to interact with friends and family, and loss of body function.